Kid Rock shoots Bud Light cans after company partners with transgender woman

-(WKBN) – Rock n’ roll music artist Kid Rock took to Twitter this week after it was announced that Bud Light has partnered with a woman who is a transgender influencer.
+(WKBN) – Rock artist Kid Rock took to Twitter this week after it was announced that Bud Light had partnered with a woman who is a transgender influencer.

 In a video on Twitter, Kid Rock could be seen wearing a “MAGA” hat as he turned around and spoke to the camera: